Henriqueperoni/MS4-Read-More-For-Less/docs/TESTING.md

     **TEST**:
 - With two clicks the users can easily login into their accounts.

-6. As a user, I want to set my Profile preferences and save it.
+6. As a user, I want to be able to purchase a single instead of the regular one-year subscription.

     **TEST**:
+- The user can choose between receiving a single delivery or a monthly delivery for one year.

+7. As a user, I want to set my Profile preferences and save it.

+    **TEST**:
 - On the Profile page the user can change their book preferences and delivery address.

-7. As a user, I want to check when my plan expires.
+8. As a user, I want to check when my plan expires.

     **TEST**:
 - On the Profile page the user can see their current order, with the start and end date.

-8. As a user, I want to participate of the Book Club, Creating, Editing and Deleting posts with my profile.
+9. As a user, I want to participate of the Book Club, Creating, Editing and Deleting posts with my profile.

     **TEST**:
 - Every registered user can create review in the Book Club.
 - The user can update and delete the reviews they created.

-9. As a user, I want to see my reviews in my profile with a direct link to the review page.
+10. As a user, I want to see my reviews in my profile with a direct link to the review page.

     **TEST**:
 - All reviews the user created are displayed in their profile, with the posted date and a direct link to the view review page.
 ![Profile Page](../docs/readme_images/profile.png)

-10. As a user, I want to be able to search for reviews.
+11. As a user, I want to be able to search for reviews.

     **TEST**:
 - On the Book Club page the user can search for reviews by title or author.
 ![Profile Page](../docs/readme_images/search-reviews.png)

-11. As an admin/superuser, I want to have the ability to update site content.
+12. As an admin/superuser, I want to have the ability to update site content.

     **TEST**:
 - Only the admin has the ability to add, update and delete plans.